Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 In order to ensure that replication worked, go back to step 3 and run all commands under "Lets review our source account" on _your target account_ and ensure that you see the exact same results as you did on your source account.
 This will confirm that our replication worked as expected.

 #### Replicate on a schedule
 With the initial replication successfully completed, we want to now replicate on a schedule so that any additional changes on the primary account are regularly made available to the secondary.
 Let's assume a strict RPO and replicate every 3 minutes.
 It is important to note that if there are no changes to primary, nothing will be replicated to secondary and there will be no replication cost incurred.
-Run the command below to replicate our group evey three minutes.
+Run the command below (on the **primary account**) to replicate our group evey three minutes.

 ```sql
 use role accountadmin;